Coronavirus forces Italy to tighten lockdown, Trump to address U.S. crisis

 WAR CHESTS

-Britain launched a 30 billion-pound economic stimulus plan as new finance minister Rishi Sunak said the economy faced a "significant impact" from the spread of the virus, even if it was likely to be temporary.
+Britain launched a £30 billion economic stimulus plan as new finance minister Rishi Sunak said the economy faced a "significant impact" from the spread of the virus, even if it was likely to be temporary.

 "Up to a fifth of the working-age population could need to be off work at any one time.
 And business supply chains are being disrupted around the globe," Sunak said in an annual budget speech to parliament.

-He announced measures to help companies facing a cash-flow crunch, and said the health system and other public services would receive an extra 5 billion pounds to help counter the spread of the coronavirus.
+He announced measures to help companies facing a cash-flow crunch, and said the health system and other public services would receive an extra £5 billion to help counter the spread of the coronavirus.

-Italy is in already in lockdown and close to recession, and Prime Minister Giuseppe Conte earmarked $28.3 billion to ease the economic impact.

-He said restrictions on movement might be tightened further after the northern region of Lombardy, home to Italy's financial capital Milan, asked for all shops to shut and public transport to close.
+(This story corrects attribution of quote in 14th paragraph to WHO's Mike Ryan)

 (Additional reporting by Kate Kelland, Paul Sandle and David Milliken in London; David Lawder in Washington; Thomas Escritt and Paul Carrel in Berlin; Giuseppe Fonte and Giulia Segreti in Rome; Ryan Woo in Beijing; Writing by Nick Macfie, Timothy Heritage and Lisa Shumaker; Editing by Mark Heinrich and Cynthia Osterman)